The costs of Erdogans' struggle for Turkish economic independence - ExBulletin

 The opposition is demanding early elections to deal with the crisis, but Erdogan insists they will go as planned in June 2023.

-The cost of living is expected to rise further, especially after increases in the price of consumer electricity and gas bills of around 50% and 25% respectively.
+The cost of living is expected to rise further, especially after increases in consumers’ electricity and gas bills of around 50 and 25 percent respectively.

 What does Erdogan expect?